-We talked to Mark Slocock, CEO of GPMD about strategy, design, and development services, and this is what he said:
+Mark Slocock, CEO of GPMD tells us about strategy, design, and development services during the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?